samyachour/PoliticalDebateApp_Backend/README.md

 The political debate app concept is simple: explore the full debate map of a given issue via an interactive (bandersnatch-esque) interface.

+The intended user base is anyone who wants to solidify their arguments for a certain issue or explore the other side's perspective.

 #### Debate maps

 The app's backend content can be modified by creating JSON files called [debate maps](https://github.com/samyachour/PoliticalDebateApp_Backend/blob/develop/StubbedResponses/DebateSingle.json).